andrew-hossack/dash-tools/README.md

 Listed below are available project template templates.
 Please see the above example on how to use templates.

 - **default** - the default multi-page theme.
-Includes examples of ClientsideCallbacks, multi-page routing, and external stylesheets.
+Includes examples of ClientsideCallbacks, multi-page routing, external stylesheets, header, footer, and 404 page.
   ![](docs/default_theme.png)
 - **minimal** - for the minimalists.
 Not much here but the bare bones.